-The amortization expense associated with the intangible assets totaled approximately \$0.2 million during fiscal 2022, fiscal 2021 and fiscal 2020.
-The weighted average number of years of amortization expense remaining is 11.6 years.
+The amortization expense associated with the intangible assets totaled approximately \$0.3 million during fiscal 2023 and \$0.2 million during fiscal 2022 and fiscal 2021.
+The weighted average number of years of amortization expense remaining is 10.6 years.

-6. LEASE OBLIGATIONS AND OTHER COMMITMENTS
+7. LEASE OBLIGATIONS AND OTHER COMMITMENTS

 The Company leases real and personal property in the normal course of business under various operating and financing leases.
 The Company uses operating leases for facility space and automobiles.
 Most of the leased facility space is for sales and general office use.
 Automobile leases are used throughout the Company.
-Financing leases are used for computer servers.
+Financing leases were used for computer servers.